henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/usage.md

 Imports a partition to Rigid Disk Block from a hard file .hdf.

+**Imported partition will use heads and sectors as defined in the Rigid Disk Block.
+If the imported partition uses different heads or sectors, the contents of partition will not work properly.**

 Example of displaying usage for importing a partition to Rigid Disk Block:
 ```
 hst.imager rdb part import